-Explain the simulation activity.
+Explain the "simulation" activity.
 First, the third party will listen to music in the Normal mode.
-When you click Simulated, the third party will hear the music adjusted for the patient's hearing loss.
+When you click Simulated, the third party will hear the music adjusted for the client's hearing loss.

-Position the third party so that they are near the speakers and can view the monitor easily.
+$\underline{\text{Position}}$ the third party so that they are near the speakers and can view the monitor easily.

-Click Play on the CD control panel.
+Click Play on the CD/File control panel.